 And I found the dogwood plate on eBay years ago.
 I bought it because growing up, my grandparents had dogwood trees in their front yard.

 My Grammy would tell me the story of the dogwood tree over and over again.
 Somewhere I still have a newspaper clipping with the story on it with her handwriting addressing it to me.

 Gosh, it feels so good to do a project again.
-And to finally have these plates on display.
+And to finally have a DIY industrial plate rack for displaying my plates.
 I love it!

 And lest you think my house is clean, I kicked all of the toys behind the wall so that you wouldn’t see them in the pictures. #reallife #lifeofablogger 🙂

 Hehe!
 Nobody wants to see that on Pinterest, but it’s my daily life with kiddos.